greengorych/wsl-configs/README.md

-# Windows Subsystem for Linux (WSL) — Configuration Templates
+# Configuration Templates for Windows Subsystem for Linux (WSL)

 ## Overview